-For children, air sprung forks are best.
+For children, air sprung forks are best (but expensive).
 They’re lighter and can be easily adjusted to suit a growing rider’s weight.
 Coil forks require lighter-weight springs.
 Stiction is a common problem on children’s forks: kids may lack the mass to get a sticky fork moving on anything but big hits.
-Rigid forks are better than bad suspension forks.
+Rigid forks are better than bad suspension forks due to lower weight.

 A child's first set of wheels usually comes in the form of a trike or push-along.
 These are often breakable plastic, with simple friction bearings.
 A decent metal trike will last longer and can be handed down.
 Look for: wide-set rear wheels for stability, and a durable front wheel axle.
 Proper ball bearings here are a bonus.

-Children can learn to ride a two-wheeler at three years old, and almost always by five.
+Children can learn to ride a two-wheeler at as young as two years old, and almost always by five.
 It's much easier for them if they can balance and steer already.
-There are two ways to learn this: on a traditional two-wheeled scooter; or on a hobbyhorse.
+There are two ways to learn this: on a traditional two-wheeled scooter; or on a balance bike.
 (Stabilisers give mobility to children who can't balance, but they prevent a child from learning to ride a bicycle.)

 First bikes will have 12in or 14in wheels.
 The bike should have: a low stand-over height; ball bearings in hubs, bottom bracket and headset; 90-100mm cranks; pneumatic tyres; at least one working brake.